-An EPA in relation to Property can cover all of your personal assets which include any land and buildings that you own as well as bank accounts, vehicles and any other form of personal property.
-You can say when the EPA is to take effect, which could be at any time, or only if you become incapacitated, mentally incapable or if you travel or move overseas.
+An EPA in relation to property can cover all of your personal assets which include any land and buildings that you own as well as bank accounts, vehicles and any other form of personal property.
+You can state when this EPA is to take effect, which could be at any time, or only if you become incapacitated, mentally incapable, or if you travel or move overseas.

-A property attorney may be a person such as your spouse or partner, friend or your lawyer, or one of the five recognised trustee corporations.
+A property attorney may be a person such as your spouse or partner, friend or your lawyer, or one of the three recognised trustee corporations.
 You may appoint more than one attorney.